wutka/gospeak/README.md

 * *-o anAudioFile.aiff* to save the speech to a file

 Otherwise, just specify Go files on the command-line and it will read out each one.

+### Update 2018-08-31

+I restructured the gospeak API so that it passes data around with the calls to facilitate multiple instances.
+If for some reason you still need the previous API, I tagged it as 0.0.1.
+The saygo command still works the same way.

+I also added a SpeakGoString call that makes it easier to write unit tests.